univec-ai/postvec/web/docs/security.md

 firing table must be the registry entry's source (or a partition).

-`embed` / `convert` / `refresh_models` are revoked from PUBLIC. `search` is not.
+`embed` / `convert` / `refresh_models` are revoked from PUBLIC. `search` remains granted to PUBLIC.

 ## Host writes

-The CLI refuses configuration writes through symlinks, multiply-linked files, and group/world-writable parent directories.
+The CLI refuses configuration writes through symlinks, multiply-linked files and group/world-writable parent directories.
 Every write uses a same-directory temporary file
 + `rename()` + `fsync`.
 A half-written `shared_preload_libraries` line
 is a cluster that will not start.